dream-num/univer-mcp/README.md

 Univer MCP is a Model Context Protocol (MCP) server that enables AI applications to interact with and automate spreadsheet operations using the powerful [Univer](https://github.com/dream-num/univer) framework.
 It bridges the gap between AI language models and spreadsheet functionality, allowing for intelligent spreadsheets processing and automation.

+> ⚠️ **Early Stage**: Univer MCP is currently in early development.
+We welcome feedback, suggestions, and collaboration from the community to help shape its future direction.

 ## Key Features

 - **📊 Spreadsheet Operations**: Full support for creating, editing, and manipulating spreadsheets